-The Women and Leadership program explores intersections among gender and leadership in government, business, media, law, politics, science, and athletics.
-During the spring semester, participants engage in small group, interactive sessions with practitioners who discuss their career paths and how gender impacts decision-making and leadership in their professional environments.
-Students also participate in one or more trips to Washington D.C. to meet with women in positions of leadership in public and private sectors.
+Women and Leadership explores intersections among gender and leadership in government, business, media, law, politics, science, and athletics.
+During the semester, participants engage in small group, interactive sessions with practitioners who discuss their career paths and how gender impacts decision-making and leadership in their professional environments.
+Women and Leadership sessions are designed to address three main pillars: applied leadership theory; self-efficacy and personal autonomy; and networking and personal relationships.

 The small group size and lengthy exchanges among students and practitioners allow for meaningful conversations, promote professional networking, and foster opportunities to develop mentoring relationships.
-Participants are expected to journal throughout the experience and provide a final presentation on how the Women and Leadership program influenced their self-perception and what lessons they will apply when they assume positions of leadership.
+Participants are expected to journal throughout the experience and share how the Women and Leadership program influenced their self-perception and what lessons they will apply when they assume positions of leadership.

-In Spring 2019, Women and Leadership will be facilitated by Dr. Anne Douds, Assistant Professor of Public Policy.
+Women and Leadership is facilitated by Dr. Anne S. Douds, Associate Professor of Public Policy.
 Prior to joining the Gettysburg College faculty, she was a trial lawyer and a policy consultant.
 Her trial practice focused largely on civil rights, and her recent consulting work includes court evaluations, veterans’ needs assessments, victim advocacy program evaluations, and social justice advocacy programs.
-Dr. Kathleen Iannello will provide program guidance and support throughout the semester.
-Dr. Iannello is Associate Professor of Political Science and teaches courses on women and politics.